yamadapc/augmented-audio/docs/AUTO_UPDATE.md

 # Auto-update
 This file documents the auto-update process and components.

+> This is WIP & only partially implemented.
+The releases will be uploaded to S3.

 ## Overview
 We'd like the applications to provide prompts for users telling them they may update the software.